Sri Lanka Photography Tour

 Overnight: Ella Transport: Train, Tuk Tuk, Meals: B,

 Day 10 - Kalametiya - on to the coast

 Head to the scenic southern coast for a boat trip through the marshlands and mangrove swamps of Kalametiya Sanctuary.
 Plenty of landscape as well as flora and fauna opportunities with additional stops at bays and villages to grab some of those white sands and fishing boat images.
 Overnight in Mirissa with an optional sunset trip to see the iconic and unique stilt fishermen.

-Photo themes: flora and fauna, landscapes, coastal scenes, fishing boats and fishermen
+Photo themes: flora and fauna, landscapes, fishing boats and fishermen

 Overnight: Mirissa Transport: Minibus, Tuk Tuk, Meals: B,